 In having this era of peace and relative prosperity to compare their current circumstances with, Lucas was able to drive home the point of how the Empire was illegitimate and had seized power by unjust means.
 It also made the heroes current predicament seem that much more emotionally involved.

 Calling to mind such franchises as Star Trek and Man-Kzin Wars, the Wing Commander series takes place in the distant future when a semi-utopian humanity is engaged in a war with a militaristic foe.
 As with the violent Kzin, the enemy in this series known as the Kilrathi, are a race of feline anthropoids.

 Governed by a strict hierarchy and warrior code, the Kilrathi are driven to war and conquest and have been fighting humanity for generations.
 Though no formal description is ever made of the Earth government or human customs, many hints are given that suggest that the Terran Confederation is governed by the comparatively enlightened ideals of humanitarianism and democracy.

-For instance, in Wing Commander I is it said that Kilrathi do not place the same importance on Alien life as the Confederation.
-Evidently not, since they conquest, slavery and genocide seem to be par for the course for them!
+For instance, in the first Wing Commander it is said that Kilrathi do not place the same importance on alien life as the Confederation.
+Evidently not, since conquest, slavery and genocide seem to be par for the course for them!
 In addition, several alien species are allies with the Confederation, usually for the sake of mutual defense against the Kilrathi.